ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

         .withPassword("sa");
 ~~~

-In order to configure the spring datasource with the properties of the newly created database instance we are adding the lines below,
+Then we need to configure the spring datasource with the properties of the newly created database instance.

 ~~~java
 @DynamicPropertySource